han-ziqi/RESTful/README.md

 ## About This Project

 The project was created with the purpose of providing a better understanding of RESTful API development.
 Initially, a simple todo list project was built using the SpringBoot framework.
-This project included a Controller class that implemented all CRUD operations (Create, Read, Update, and Delete), allowing for easy management of todo items.
+This project included a Controller class that implemented all CRUD operations (Create, Read, Update, and Delete)

 ![demo](https://github.com/han-ziqi/RESTful/raw/master/demo/CRUD%20demo.png)
 This is a demo for CRUD html interface